msgeden/llvm-project/README.md

 (2) Compile our C library [(musl libc)](https://github.com/msgeden/musl) that includes necessary MAC functions (for wrapper functions doing MAC generations and checks).

 (3) Link your compiled binary to instrumented/non-instrumented libc (for your program to call wrapper functions) with:
-``-fno-omit-frame-pointer -fno-stack-protector -fno-asynchronous-unwind-tables -reg-alloc=SORA`` flags.
+``-fno-omit-frame-pointer -fno-stack-protector -fno-asynchronous-unwind-tables --reg-alloc=SORA`` flags.

 (4) Shell scripts and exact compilation settings used for the benchmark can be found [here](https://github.com/msgeden/tf-sora).